 “Father, by the preaching of St Augustine of Canterbury, you led the people of England to the Gospel.
 May the fruits of his work continue in your Church.
 We ask this through Jesus Christ your Son.
 Amen”

 To see the structure of the Catholic Church’s Hierarchy go to www.catholic-hierarchy.org.

 The Letter of Pope John Paul II, giving guidance for Bishops, is called Pastores Gregis, available from the Catholic Truth Society or from the Vatican VA website.

 If you are in reach of Canterbury, go to the site of St Augustine’s Abbey.
 See the English Heritage wesbite for details.

-This was written by a member of the catechetical team at the Maryvale Institute (http://www.maryvale.ac.uk/).
-Working in partnership with the Home Mission Desk of the Catholic Bishops’ Conference of England and Wales.
+This article was written in 2010 by a member of the catechetical team at the Maryvale Institute.